 Ornamental grasses and grasslike plants

 From southern Africa and India.
-Billowing mass of slender, dark green, hairlike leaves reach 3 ft. tall and wide.
+Billowing mass of slender, dark green, hairlike leaves reaches 3 ft. tall and wide.
 In summer, lavender-gray flower plumes increase plant height to 4 ft.
 Foliage picks up yellow and bronzy hues in cold weather.
 Evergreen in mild-winter zones.
 Excellent for massing.
 Tolerates almost any soil and may be used to control erosion.

 Native from Maine to Minnesota, south to Florida, Arizona, and Mexico.
 Light green leaves form a compact clump to about 1 1/2 ft. high and wide.
-In late summer, plants are covered with wispy clouds of rosy purple plumes that increase the overallheight to 2 ft.
+In late summer, plants are covered with wispy clouds of rosy purple plumes that increase the overall height to 2 ft.
 Leaves turn reddish purple in fall, when flowers have faded to soft cream.
-Good color combination with gray-leafedplants.
+Good color combination with gray-leafed plants.